 6. Food – Primitive Camping Checklist

 If you’ve done any reading about camping, you’ve probably heard about dehydrated meals.

 As weird as they sound, they’re an amazing food option.
 It’s literally a normal meal, but with the water removed.
 They provide the protein and nutrients you need, especially when you’re burning a lot of fuel through strenuous hiking.

-When you add all of the above plus their incredibly light weight, it’s no wonder they’re the top choice of long distance thru-hikers.
+When you add all of the above (plus they’re incredibly lightweight), it’s no wonder they’re the top choice of long-distance thru-hikers.

 Dehydrated meals can get a little expensive, so if your budget doesn’t allow for it, there’s always canned items.